RoboJackets/robocup-rustware/setup/WindowsSetup.md

 ## Teensy Dependencies

 It is a huge pita to actually build the teensy_loader_cli for windows so I stole it from platformio.
 In the setup folder there should be a zip file named `teensy_loader_cli.zip`.
 Extract the zipped folder.
+Also, in `setup/runner.rs`, uncomend the the line under Windows on line 29.

 ```sh
 cargo run --example demo --target thumbv7em-none-eabihf